Designing a Better Learner Experience in edTech: How to Reflect Pedagogy through UI

 When WNET Thirteen approached Backpack Interactive to redesign the website for their award-winning educational games and materials, Mission U.S., we knew navigational structure would play a large role in helping teachers, parents, and students use the platform.

-Mission U.S. transports students to key moments in American history through choose-your-own-adventure scenarios.
-The new navigational structure, “Play,” “Teach,” and “About,” ultimately makes it easy for each user to self-select the content area that’s most relevant to them.
+The new navigational structure, “Play,” “Teach,” and “About,” makes it easy for each user to self-select the content area that’s most relevant to them.

-The menu also reinforces the idea that there’s an educational component to playing Mission U.S. for first-time users.
-This includes parents unfamiliar with the game or teachers researching the game prior to classroom use.
-The menu immediately indicates that these games can be used in the classroom, giving the product both educational legitimacy and value.
+The menu immediately reflects that these games can be used in the classroom, giving the product both educational legitimacy and value.

 In addition to creating a more interactive experience, the navigation suggests how learning content is sequenced in the product.
-This detail further supports teachers who wish to integrate the content into their classroom.

 How Listening to Learn Product Navigation Supports Teachers Documenting Student Process Skills